 10. Use “Click and Collect” offers

 If you sell your products online then you can offer “Click and Collect” at your store as it helps get people to your physical location and can help you gain more sales.
+Research shows the “Click and Collect” option “combines the most convenient elements of the brick-and-mortar and e-commerce channels” but this also comes with its own set of drawbacks.

 11. Host in-store retail events